Water Shader Breakdown

 This is the basis of the caustics effect, but rather than having it on the surface of the water, we want it projected onto everything underwater.
 In order to do this, we’ll reconstruct the world position from the Scene Depth value we sampled earlier and use the X and Z components of the world position as the UVs input for the Voronoi.

-In order to reconstruct the world position from the depth we first need to create a View Direction node set to World space.
-In URP this obtains a vector from the fragment to the camera position, aka pixel on the water’s surface.
-The magnitude of this vector is the distance (between the camera and fragment), but this is not the same as depth.
+In order to reconstruct the world position from the depth we first need to create a View Vector node set to World space.
+This obtains a vector from the fragment (aka pixel on the water’s surface) to the camera position.
+The magnitude of this vector is the distance, but this is not the same as depth.
 The depth is a distance from the fragment position to a plane that is perpendicular to the camera, not the camera position itself.
 This creates a triangle as shown in the image.

 Currently this position moves with the camera’s position so we now need to Subtract the camera’s world Position from the Camera node to get the actual scene world position.
 We’ll then Split it, put the X/R and Z/B components into a Vector2 node, then into the UV input on the Voronoi node.